texnokot/texnokot.github.io_backup/_posts/2017-11-16-How to make RSS to Workplace bot via Azure Logic App and Azure Functions in 10 minutes.md

-# How to make RSS to Workplace bot via Azure Logic App and Azure Functions in 10 minutes

 ## Introduction
 Let's make simple notification bot, which sends notifications from Azure health page to Facebook Workplace group by getting RSS feeds.
 Components are used: